8. Capacitor Discharge Bonder (2026)

 Mosfet switch

-A low side mosfet switch source connects to the star-pointed 0V that is also the negative terminal of the capacitor bank.
-The NMOSFET drain leads to the negative electrode.
-A positive voltage pulse on its gate turns the mosfet on, and when the positive electrode (the capacitor bank plus) is placed on the wires to be welded, current flows through the weld joint and returns through the mosfet drain to the capacitor negative terminal.
+A low side mosfet switch source connects via another 6AWG lead to the star-pointed 0V that is also the negative terminal of the capacitor bank.
+The NMOSFET drain leads to the negative electrode 'anvil'.
+A positive voltage pulse on its gate turns the mosfet on and when the positive electrode (the capacitor bank +) is placed on the wires to be welded, current flows through the weld joint and returns through the mosfet drain to the capacitor negative terminal.

 ESD protection